theprocess

 “Do we buy it?” was a question often asked in the latter stages of writing lovebites.
 Do we believe in what we’re reading.
 Maybe you don’t buy it because the script hasn’t made you care enough … or maybe you don’t buy it because you care so much that you think what the character’s doing is (a) wrong, (b) against type or (c) just something you don’t want to see them do …

-Reached the 50% mark on Saturday.
-Took a couple of days off and now I’m back working on the scene where we turn Michelle into the hero.
-It’s good; it’s action again, so all I need to do to write a good scene is a) keep coming up with ways to block her from escaping and b) figure out how to make the situation worse.
+Working on the scene where we turn Michelle into the hero.
+It’s another action scene, so all I need to do to write a good scene is a) keep coming up with ways to block her from escaping and b) figure out how to make the situation worse.

 The longer I write a scene, the more chance I have of fucking up what the scene’s about.